 [CCO Name] is committed to preventing fraud, waste, and abuse.
 We will follow all related laws, including the State’s False Claims Act and the and the Federal False Claims Act.

-Complaints, Appeals and Fair Hearings
+Complaints, Grievances, Appeals and Fair Hearings

-[CCO Name] makes sure all members have access to a grievance system (complaints, appeals and hearings).
-We try to make it easy for members to file a complaint or appeal and get info on how to file a hearing with the Oregon Health Authority.
+[CCO Name] makes sure all members have access to a grievance system (complaints, grievances, appeals and hearings).
+We try to make it easy for members to file a complaint, grievance, or appeal and get info on how to file a hearing with the Oregon Health Authority.

-Let us know if you need help with any part of the complaint, appeal, and/or hearings process.
-We can also give you more information about how we handle complaints and appeals.
+Let us know if you need help with any part of the complaint, grievance, appeal, and/or hearings process.
+We can also give you more information about how we handle complaints/grievances and appeals.
 Copies of our notice template are also available.
 If you need help or would like more information beyond what is in the handbook contact us at:

 [insert contact information here].

+You can make a complaint

+A complaint is letting us know you are not satisfied.

+A dispute is when you do not agree with [CCO Name] or a provider.

-You can make a complaint, also called a grievance If you are not happy with [CCO Name], your healthcare services, or your provider, you can complain or file a grievance.
+A grievance is a complaint you can make if you are not happy with [CCO Name], your healthcare services, or your provider.
+A dispute can also be a grievance.

+To make it easy, OHP uses the word complaint for grievances and disputes, too.

 You have a right to make a complaint if you are not satisfied with any part of your care.
 We will try to make things better.
-Just call [Customer Service at] [toll-free numbers, TTY, hearing impaired, language access line information]
+Just call [Customer Service at] [toll-free numbers, TTY, hearing impaired, language access line information].
+You can also make a complaint with OHA or Ombuds.
+You can reach OHA at 1-800-273-0557 or Ombuds at 1-877-642-0450.

 or